 Every time that Lighthouse tool is run, it detects and collects all the images of that web page.
 It converts the different image formats to WebP, then estimates the AVIF format file size for those images of the page and shows potential savings which you can have in the case of using modern image formats on your website.

 WebP and AVIF both are modern formats, but WebP started working earlier, so it is supported by almost all the browsers including Chrome, Firefox, Safari, Opera and Edge.
 This is while the AVIF is newer than WebP and was initially released in 2019, it is still getting popular and limited numbers of browsers support this format.
 AVIF is fully supported on Chrome, all Chromium based browsers and Opera.
 Firefox users can enable AVIF support on the about:config page, but it does not contain animated AVIF images yet.

-Although Google does not index AVIF images, it does not mean not to use AVIF image format on the websites.
-By using <picture> tag, it is possible to use formats like WebP, JPG or PNG which are indexable by Google, as the fallback images, so the browsers will load the first image they can support.
+Although Google does not mention the AVIF format in the indexable image format list, the AVIF images are indexed by Google.
+By using <picture> tag or .htaccess, it is possible to serve AVIF format or use other formats like WebP, JPG or PNG which are indexable by Google as well, as the fallback images, so the browsers will load the first image they can support.
 Using AVIF image format makes image file sizes smaller which results in loading fast and it significantly and directly impacts on loading speed parameters such as LCP (Largest Contentful Paint).